 9. Upgrade your quick-release

-The AngryAsian recently wrote a piece about cheap quick releases being one of his pet hates.
+The AngryAsian previously wrote a piece about cheap quick releases being one of his pet hates.
 It’s true, they are evil little creatures that thrive on hate.
 If your bike has basic external cam skewers, be sure to keep them oiled and tight – or better yet, ditch them and get some internal cam skewers.

 This is an external cam quick release – keep them lubed and consider replacement